-- 1.1 The level and use of local authority reserves has been a regular media topic over a number of years, often fueled by comments from the Government that these reserves should be used to significantly lessen the impact of the measures to reduce the deficit that have seen a greater impact on local government than any other sector. - 1.2 The County Council has continually explained that reserves are kept for many different purposes and that simply trying to bridge the requirement for long term recurring savings through the use of reserves only serves to use up those reserves very quickly (meaning that they are not available for any other purposes), and merely delays the point at which the recurring savings are required. - 1.3 At the end of the 2020/21 financial year the total reserves held by the County Council together with the general fund balance stood at almost £754.8m an increase of nearly £89m on the previous year.
-This is primarily as a result of savings in Departmental expenditure due to reduced activity and additional NHS funding for adults' social care, together with net savings in schools spending during the pandemic. - 1.4 This Appendix sets out in more detail what those reserves are for and outlines the strategy that the County Council has adopted.
+- 1.1 The level and use of local authority reserves has been a regular media topic over a number of years, and recently the Government has reiterated the view that reserves should feature more significantly in plans to reduce the impact of current financial pressures, and especially the impact of high inflation.
+Whilst helpful in the short term, as demonstrated by the County Council's use of its Budget Bridging Reserve, in the medium term, one-off reserve funding does not provide a sustainable solution to on-going financial pressure. - 1.2 The County Council has continually explained that reserves are kept for many different purposes and that simply trying to bridge the requirement for long term recurring savings through the use of reserves only serves to use up those reserves very quickly (meaning that they are not available for any other purposes), and merely delays the point at which the recurring savings are required. - 1.3 At the end of the 2021/22 financial year the total reserves held by the County Council together with the general fund balance stood at almost £883m an increase of £128m on the previous year.
+This is primarily as a result of savings in Directorate expenditure due to reduced activity and additional NHS funding for adults' social care, transfers to the budget bridging reserve, capital grants received in advance of their planned use to fund capital schemes and an increase in reserves held by individual schools. - 1.4 This Appendix sets out in more detail what those reserves are for and outlines the strategy that the County Council has adopted.

-2. Reserves Position 31 March 2021
+2. Reserves Position 31 March 2022

-- 2.1 Current earmarked reserves together with the General Fund Balance totalled £754.8m at the end of the 2020/21 financial year.
-The table below summarises by purpose the total level of reserves and balances that the County Council holds and compares this to the position reported at the end of 2019/20. - 2.2 The narrative beneath the table explains in more detail the purpose for which the reserves are held and in particular why the majority of these reserves cannot be used for other reasons.
+- 2.1 Current earmarked reserves together with the General Fund Balance totalled £882.98m at the end of the 2021/22 financial year.
+The table below summarises by purpose the total level of reserves and balances that the County Council holds and compares this to the position reported at the end of 2020/21. - 2.2 The narrative beneath the table explains in more detail the purpose for which the reserves are held and in particular why the majority of these reserves cannot be used for other reasons.